Leaves and Jury Duty Factsheet

 The Employment Standards Act requires employers to grant employees the following periods of unpaid leave.
 An employee does not need to work for a specified period to qualify for leave.

 A pregnant employee is entitled to up to 17 consecutive weeks of unpaid maternity leave.
 This leave may start no earlier than 13 weeks before the expected birth date, and must end no earlier than six weeks after the birth date unless the employee requests a shorter period.

 If maternity leave is requested after termination of a pregnancy, the employee is entitled to up to six consecutive weeks of leave beginning on the termination date.

 An initial period of leave may be extended by up to six consecutive weeks if an employee is unable to return to work for reasons relating to the birth or termination of a pregnancy.

 A birth mother who takes pregnancy leave is entitled to 61 consecutive weeks of unpaid parental leave.
 A birth mother must begin her parental leave immediately after her pregnancy leave ends, unless she and the employer agree otherwise.

-A birth mother who does not take pregnancy leave and other parents are entitled to up to 62 consecutive weeks of unpaid parental leave.
+A birth mother who does not take pregnancy leave and all other parents, including adoptive parents, are entitled to up to 62 consecutive weeks of unpaid parental leave.
 The leave can begin anytime within 78 weeks of the birth or placement of the child.

 An initial period of parental leave may be extended up to five consecutive weeks if the child requires an additional period of parental care.

 An employer may require an employee to provide a doctor’s or nurse practitioner’s certificate or other evidence that the employee is entitled to the leave or leave extension.

 Request for Leave